JistoInc/examples/image-creation/rcrd/README.md

-# Random Cores Random Duration
+# CPU exerciser: uses random number of CPU cores for random periods of time

-This example image utilizes the stress utility to increase CPU utilization.

-A random number of CPU cores will be maximally utilized for random periods of time.
+This example image utilizes the *stress* utility as a CPU exerciser, which uses a random number of CPU cores for random periods of time.

 ## Requirements

-* none
+* None